khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Exploratory-Testing.md

 The issue was documented as **BUG-004**.

-Additional validation checks were performed for duplicate invoice numbers and monetary values.
+Additional checks were performed for duplicate invoice numbers and monetary values.
 No separate confirmed defect was created for these observations.

 ---

-### 5. Sales Activities
+### 2.5 Sales Activities

-Explored Call and Meeting activities, activity type filtering, activity counters, and consistency between different activity views.
+Explored:

+* Call activities
+* Meeting activities
+* Activity type filtering
+* Activity counters
+* Consistency between activity views

 **Finding:**